SHARE THIS ARTICLE

 Botox (BTX), or botulinum toxin type A, is an injectable treatment sourced from Clostridium botulinum bacteria.
 Although foodborne exposure to this substance causes botulism, a rare and potentially fatal illness marked by muscle paralysis, Botox injections exhibit therapeutic effects for a variety of ailments.

-When injected into the muscles, Botox causes relaxation by inhibiting muscular contractions.
+When you buy Botox and it is injected into the muscles, Botox causes relaxation by inhibiting muscular contractions.
 This is achieved through the blocking of acetylcholine, the neurotransmitter responsible for neuromuscular communication.
 By impeding this chemical’s release, impulses are not transferred between the nerves and the muscles, resulting in the obstruction of unwanted movement.

 What is Botox used for?